 Applying for admission to St. John's University School of Law requires a baccalaureate degree granted by a fully accredited institution a standardized test score (LSAT or GRE).
 Applicants for admission in the fall semester should take the LSAT no later than January or the GRE prior to March 1, 2019.
 The LSAT is administered by the Law School Admission Council and information about the LSAC can be found at lsac.org.

 Applicants who have taken the GRE can log into their ETS account and select St. John’s U Sch of Law as a recipient of GRE results using the code: 2624.St.
 John’s Law accepts GRE scores for admission.
-If you are considering applying with a GRE score rather than an LSAT score, please review this document which explains application requirements and includes a FAQ.
+If you are considering applying with a GRE score rather than an LSAT score, please review this document (PDF) which explains application requirements and includes a FAQ.

 The School of Law participates in the Credential Assembly Service (CAS), which simplifies admission procedures.
 You must register for the CAS whether you choose to apply with an LSAT score or GRE score.
 To register for the LSAT and CAS, please contact the Law School Admissions Council at: